What are the types of non-Hodgkin lymphoma?

 Low-grade non-Hodgkin lymphoma

-Low-grade non-Hodgkin lymphoma refers to a range of slow-growing lymphomas.
+Low-grade non-Hodgkin lymphoma (NHL) refers to a range of different slow-growing lymphomas.
 They may need little or no treatment for months or even years.
 The speed of their growth might change over time and there may be times when the disease is more active.
 After treatment, low-grade lymphomas usually get smaller or even disappear altogether.
 Some types of low-grade lymphoma can be completely controlled with treatment.
 If they do return, they can be treated again.

 High-grade non-Hodgkin lymphoma